The Hall of Presidents: Original version (1971–1993)

 "If a free world is to endure, then the principles of self-government must be perpetuated.
 The Constitution is the rock.
 And the leaders of tomorrow must be as dedicated to its preservation as were the leaders of yesterday, as are the leaders of today."

 The original version of The Hall of Presidents, narrated by actor Lawrence Dobkin, was focused on the Constitution of the United States—its formation, role in preserving liberty, and the tests it has endured throughout American history.

 After a recitation of the preamble to the Constitution the film portion began at the Constitutional Convention in 1787.
 After much debate and discussion, both George Washington and Benjamin Franklin make speeches to the delegates in favor of ratification of the Constitution.

 After the ratification of the Constitution and the election of Washington as the first president, the first test of the new republic came with the Whiskey Rebellion of 1791.
 With Washington being willing to "ensure domestic tranquility" and personally lead the federal militia to engage the rioters, the rebellion was quelled.

 Decades later in 1832, President Andrew Jackson dealt with the nullification crisis, which included threats of secession by the Southern states led by John C. Calhoun.
 Jackson's strength and force of character helped reach a compromise.

 But talk of secession would emerge again in the time of Abraham Lincoln.
 The film then segued to a re-creation of the Lincoln-Douglas debates in 1858—with Lincoln (voiced again by Royal Dano from Great Moments with Mr. Lincoln) invoking the truths of the Declaration of Independence.
 But the divide over slavery widens and two years later, Lincoln is elected president and the Southern states secede, leading to the American Civil War.
-A montage of paintings showed the devastation of the conflict.
+A montage of paintings show the devastation of the conflict.
 But the Constitution survived, making America a truly unified nation.

 After the Civil War ends, an era of progress and expansion occurs—with the film highlighting milestone events like the transcontinental railroad, the Wright brothers' flight, Thomas Edison's light bulb, and more.
 All the while, the Constitution remained the fundamental rock of the country upon which all the freedom was based.

 The film then turned toward the future, saying that the leaders of tomorrow have to be committed to the Constitution and its principles if human liberty is to survive.
 A Saturn V rocket took off in the center screen, and all the screens lifted to reveal the stage.